csartisan/docs/docs/contributing/index.md

 Most new articles should have an image supplied to you by the editor, and many old articles have an accompanying photo.
 Great, now how do we use those?

 #### Importing an image
 - This may seem tedious, but every image must be `800x600px` in size.
 This is to ensure every image slot is of an equal size when it is published to the site.
 Trust us, it looks great.
-This can be done with a photo editor, but if you cannot do it, send it to club IT and we would be happy to format it for you.
+This can be done with a photo editor, but if you cannot do it, send it to Club IT *(Call/Text: [{{ site.techcontact }}](tel:{{ site.techcontact }}))* and we would be happy to format it for you.
 - Make sure the image is a `.jpg` or `.jpeg` file.
 This is to save server storage.
 Your changes will not be accepted if the image isn't a JPG/JPEG.
 Feel free to convert another image type to a JPG/JPEG, as long as it reaches us as one you're good to go.
-- Take the image and move it to `/Documents/GitHub/csartisan.github.io/assets/images/posts/`.
+- Move your article image to `/Documents/GitHub/csartisan.github.io/assets/images/posts/`.
 - Rename it to the title of the corresponding post. (ex. `art-therapy.jpg`) You will use this image name in a little bit.